Why Didn’t the Antediluvians Believe?

-But men had become so hard-edged by their tenacious rejection of light that even this scene created but a temporary impression.
-As the lost race beheld the sun shining in its glory, and the earth dressed in almost Eden beauty, they expelled their rising fears by overexcited senses, and by their deeds of violence they appeared to invite upon themselves wrath of God.
+The antediluvians didn’t believer because they had become so hard-edged by their tenacious rejection of light that even this scene created but a temporary impression.
+As the lost race beheld the sun shining in its glory, and the earth dressed in almost Eden beauty, they expelled their rising fears by overexcited senses, and by their deeds of violence they invited upon themselves the wrath of God.

 In His service,